dcernst/dcernst.github.io/teaching/mat431s20/materials.md

 </div>

 ## An Inquiry-Based Approach to Real Analysis ##

-We will not be using a textbook this semester, but rather we will be using a theorem-sequence adopted for [inquiry-based learning](http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html) (IBL) approach for teaching mathematics.
-The theorem-sequence that we are using is an adaptation of the analysis notes by W. Ted Mahavier published by [The Journal of Inquiry Based Learning in Mathematics](http://jiblm.org).
+We will not be using a traditional textbook this semester, but rather a problem sequence adopted for an [inquiry-based learning](http://maamathedmatters.blogspot.com/2013/05/what-heck-is-ibl.html) (IBL) approach to real analysis.
+The problem sequence that we are using is an adaptation of the analysis notes by [W. Ted Mahavier](https://www.lamar.edu/arts-sciences/mathematics/faculty/w-ted-mahavier.html) published by [The Journal of Inquiry Based Learning in Mathematics](http://jiblm.org).
 The author has been gracious enough to grant me access to the source of these notes, so that we can modify and tweak for our needs if necessary.
 The notes will be released incrementally.
 Each link below is to a PDF file.
-If you've found an error or have suggestions for improvements, please let me know.

 - Notes posted soon.